 According to the paper Evaluating the Impact of Hemp Food Consumption on Workplace Drug Tests, it depends on the amount of hemp consumed and the levels of THC in the hemp plant.

 In the paper, fifteen subjects were given oils that contained THC in the range from 0.09 to 0.6mg over ten days.

-The results showed that the subjects who ingested THC in the 0.45mg doses screened negative at the 50ng/ml detection threshold.
+The study indicated that the people who ingested THC in the 0.45mg doses screened negative at the 50ng/ml detection threshold.

-On the other hand, the participants who ingested 0.6mg of THC did screen positive.
+On the other hand, the participants who ingested 0.6mg of THC screened positive.

 Is Hemp Flower Legal?